IBM/dbb/Templates/AzureDevOpsPipeline/README.md

 The backend scripts need to be configured for the selected technologies to operate correctly.

 The implemented tagging of important commits in the git history, leverages the Azure CLI, that needs to be available on the Azure runner.
-Please follow the supplied [documentation](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) to make the Azure CLI available to all agents within the agent pool that the pipelines will use.
+Please follow the [documentation](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) to make the Azure CLI available to all agents within the agent pool that the pipelines will use.

 ## Installation and setup of template